 Yes there are.

-Other things effect the effectiveness of your heartworm preventative.
-When ivermectin products are used, the amount of fatty food given with the tablet increases its absorption (ref) and how chubby your pet is probably effects the dynamics of the drug in your pet as well.
-That is the case in other species. (ref) In the case of moxidectin, female dogs also develop slightly higher blood levels than males. (ref) In the case of moxidextin in other species, even breed effects the drug's dynamics. (ref)
+Its been reported that Moxidectin is safe for use in collies. (ref) (I have no experience using it in avermectin-sensitive breeds and advise that you check with the product manufacturer or Washington State U. before using it in them.)
+Other things influence the effectiveness of your heartworm preventative.
+When ivermectin products are used, the amount of fatty food given with the tablet increases the drug's absorption. (ref) How chubby your pet is probably effects the dynamics of the drug in your pet as well.
+That is the case in other species. (ref) In the case of moxidectin, female dogs also develop slightly higher blood levels than males. (ref) Also in the case of moxidectin in other species, even breed effects the drug's dynamics. (ref)